confluentinc/examples/ccloud/docs/beginner-cloud.rst

          ./start.sh

-The demo will commence in carrying out the following workflow.
+The demo will carry out the following workflow.

 Create a new Confluent Cloud environment and specify it as the default
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~